 What is a Master Budget?

 Since in a company, there are various departments to carry on different functions, and each one of them prepares a budget, forecasting the expenses and revenues estimated to incur.
 It includes budgeted financial statements, forecasted cash flows, and financial planning estimates made by the company.
 Every company has set targets and goals for each year, and it is through these budgets that the company prepares the plan of action to achieve them.

-- The main aspect to remember about this budget is that it is the sum of all the individual budgets made within separate departments, thus providing a vital link between sales, production, and costs.
+- The central aspect to remember about this budget is that it is the sum of all the individual budgets made within separate departments, thus providing a vital link between sales, production, and costs.
 It helps to ensure that all the departments work together in coordination to achieve the common objective of the overall business.

 Example of the Master Budget